MouraCosta/metadata-editor/README.md

 ## Description

-Metadata Editor is a program capable of reading and editing files metadata easily.
+Metadata Editor is a JavaFX application that works as an interface for reading and editing files metadata easily.
 The project is the implemented GUI itself.
 The responsible for editing and writing metadata into files is the [exiftool program][exiftool_link], written by Phil Harvey.

-For now, this application is available in Linux systems only (and probably also in others Unix-based systems).
-But a windows version is about to come if possible.
+For now, this application is available for Linux systems only (and probably also for others Unix-based systems).
+A Windows version might be available.

 ## Dependencies